British Flag

 18. Appearance Options – Colours and font sizes for overlays.

-19. File Caching Options – Settings to enable/disable caching for DeepL and Google Translate.
+19. File Caching Options – Settings to enable/disable caching for API services.

 OCR Preview (Tesseract only)